 Even with newly packaged Scrum, Agile, or other methods, on an SAP project there are so many moving parts and work streams to coordinate that there is no substitute for a good waterfall project approach.
 Using “Agile-like” methods for the ABAP development or data conversions is not a substitute for good project management either.
 Done properly this approach can work well as long as it is carefully managed along with the rest of the work streams.

-- agile methodology SAP Offshore
+- make agile changes to SAP

 - mock conversion cycle SAP